Crisis Management and Business Continuity

 The course offers an effective combination of lecture, case studies, and class participation activities conducted by knowledgeable and experienced instructors who are leaders in their fields.
 Many case studies of actual crisis situations are used to emphasize and enhance the concepts.
 Several interactive class activities provide additional hands-on experience.
 Students will also practice what is learned: the course concludes with a crisis exercise in which students take active roles in a simulated disaster, including a realistic news media briefing.

-In addition this year, we will be offering sessions on the following recent events and their impact:
+In addition this year, the course will offer discussions on the following recent events:

 Welcome and Introduction; the Basics

 - Course Information and Outline; the MIT Experience

 • Steve Goldman, Bill VanSchalkwyk, Dick Larson, Lou DiBerardinis